 Mid Ocean Club – 5th – 433 yards

 Perhaps the most famous Cape hole in the world is at C.B.
-Macdonald’s Mid Ocean Club in Bermuda.
-The fifth hole is an absolute brute that plays from right to left over Mangrove Lake.
-An ideal tee shot is a draw that helps cut down the yardage.
-If a player lays back or fails to turn their tee shot over, they will be left with a long approach shot to green with trouble surrounding.
+Macdonald’s Mid Ocean Club on the island of Bermuda.
+The 5th hole is an absolute brute that plays from right to left over Mangrove Lake.
+An ideal tee shot is a draw that helps to cut down the yardage.
+If a player lays back or fails to turn their tee shot over, they will be left with a long approach shot to a green where trouble surrounds all sides.

-A tale of the fifth at Mid Ocean is that Babe Ruth played the course, attempting to drive the green over and over until he had put 20 golf balls into the Mangrove Lake.
+It’s rumored that Babe Ruth once played the course and continually attempted to drive the fifth green until he had put 20 golf balls into the Mangrove Lake.